 Go to the top

-A: You can change your personal contact information safely and securely within eBranch by clicking on the "My Information" link on the left-hand navigation and choosing "Set Email Address” or “Change Contact Information."
+- A: You can change your personal contact information safely and securely within eBranch by clicking on "Settings" at the very top of your eBranch screen and click “Change Primary Address” or “Change Phone Number”.

-A: Click the "Transfers" link on the left-side navigation.
-The "Cross Member" option will be listed.
+- A: Click on the Transfer widget (shown on every page next to the calculator icon) or hover over "Transfers and Deposits" in the top navigation, click “Make a Transfer” in the drop-down menu.
 Choose the account you wish to transfer from.
-Then choose the account you wish to transfer to and enter the amount to transfer and an optional comment.
+Then choose the account you wish to transfer to (the "Any Other Member" option will be listed at the bottom of the “To” drop-down list), and enter the amount to transfer and an optional comment.
 Click the "Submit" button to complete the transfer.

-A: Choose "eStatements" form the left-side navigation.
+- A: Hover over “Account Information” in the top navigation, click "eStatements" in the drop-down menu.
 By default, you will be presented with your eStatement listing (once you have enrolled).

 Go to the top